 The opportunity to review and comment on the documents, plans and programs is posted on the HRTPO website, publicized via media advisories to regional news providers, messages to HRTPO's list of interested parties, distribution to the member jurisdictions, advertisements at the office location, and via e-mail to partner organizations for posting at their locations.

-The HRTPO provides a public review and comment period of no less than 30 days for full updates of the LRTP and TIP, the associated Regional Conformity Analyses (RCA) for Air Quality, (as necessary) and no less than 14 days for special studies and reports developed by the HRTPO staff.
+The HRTPO provides a public review and comment period of no less than 30 days for full updates of the LRTP (fiscally-constrained project list) and TIP (30 days for full TIP document, 14 days for project list).
+The HRTPO provides no less than 14 days for LRTP and TIP amendments (see LRTP/TIP Revisions section for details).
 This is in addition to the participation outlined in the LRTP and TIP sections of this document.
-The HRTPO provides no less than 14 days for LRTP and TIP amendments (See LRTP/TIP Revisions below for details).